aminulislamtutul/opencart_RestAPI_modelcart_with_Newman_Report/README.md

 ### **opencart RestAPI modelcart**
 OpenCart is a free open-source e-commerce platform for online merchants.
 OpenCart offers a professional and reliable foundation for building a successful online store.
 ### **Feature**
-- Tests for GET, PUT, DELETE requests
+- Tests for GET, PUT requests
 - Collection of tests covering different API endpoints
 - Environment setup for easy switching between environments
 - Pre-request scripts for data setup